lotem1995/SimplePasswordGenerator/README.md

-# simple-password-generator
+# Simple Password Generator
-Simple Password Generator
+This is a simple password generator made in Qt5 (Qt Creator).